asteriondb/dbTwig/README.md

 We know.
 It seems crazy.
 But, when you build applications following patterns innovated by AsterionDB, that's all you need.
 By utilizing DbTwig, you will embrace a software architecture that forces you to write secure applications and combats cybersecurity threats in ways that we have never imagined.

 AsterionDB allows the Oracle database to seamlessly manage unstructured (e.g. file based) data.
-We migrate all of your digital assets out of the legacy file system and into the database. *(For those of you that think it's scary to store files in a database, remember, the file system is a database too.)* Given that they're now in the database, we don't need to keep a static filename anymore.
+We migrate all of your digital assets out of the legacy file system and into the database. *(For those of you that think it's scary to store files in a database, remember, the legacy file system is a database too.)* Given that they're now in the database, we don't need to keep a static filename anymore.

-Think of it, if all of your files are now stored in the database and there are no more PDFs in your directories, how does ransomware infect your files?
+Think about it, if all of your files are now stored in the database and there are no more PDFs in your directories, how does ransomware infect your files?
 They're not there anymore!

 **DbTwig is our gift to the open-source community and society in general so that everyone can build applications that are inherently secure and resistant to cybersecurity attack.
 If this is intriguing to you, please continue reading.**

+## Why do I want to use DbTwig?

+    1. You will be using a framework and an architecture that forces you to write secure applications
+    2. You will have an architectural basis from which to fight cybersecurity threats
+    3. You will be building an architecture that is resilient to cybersecurity attacks
+    4. You will be reducing the threshold between intrusion and detection
+    5. You will be bringing the logic as close to the data as technically possible
+    6. You will backup your data and logic together in one operation
+    7. You will restore your data and logic together in one operation
+    8. You will secure your logic using the same policies that are in place for data security
+    9. You will simplify audit and compliance activities
+    10. You will streamline development by focusing on data-layer and presentation-layer technologies
+    11. You will be writing less code and getting more done
+    12. You will be reducing the number of components and technologies required to achieve your goals
+    13. You will simplify troubleshooting and hot patching
+    14. You will be using a framework and an architecture that forces you to write secure applications

 ## DbTwig - The Basic Concept

 So, its really pretty simple.
 AsterionDB has pioneered the ability to merge all data types within the Oracle database.
-That means structured and unstructured data are managed equally, side-by-side within the database.
-A photograph, that you previously had to store outside of the RDBMS, is now just another data type that you manage and secure just like anything else.
+That means structured and unstructured data is managed equally, side-by-side, within the database.
+A photograph that you previously had to store outside of the RDBMS is now just another data type that you manage and secure like anything else.
 This has profound security implications.

 Naturally of course, if you have all of your data in the database, you're going to want all of your business logic there too.
 As you might suspect, this also has very significant and profound implications.
-The recent integration of JSON capabilities in the Oracle database make it feasible now to encorporate all business logic at the data-layer.
+The recent integration of JSON capabilities in the Oracle database make it feasible to encorporate all business logic at the data-layer.
 Specifically, by moving all of your select statements into a package in the database, you can turn off schema visibility in the middle-tier.
-Now, all requests for data are in the form of an API call that is satisfied entirely within the secure confines of the database.
+All requests for data are in the form of an API call that is satisfied entirely within the secure confines of the database.
 The middle-tier does not need to know the 'layout' of the data in order to find what it needs.
 It just needs to know the appropriate API call to make.
 That's the trick that allows you to implement a single access point through DbTwig for all middle-tier requests.

-Removing schema visibility is essential to being able to build a hyper-secure architecture.
+**Removing schema visibility is essential to being able to build a hyper-secure architecture.**

 This is exactly the approach that AsterionDB takes and the innovation that we bring to market.
 DbTwig is a core technology that helps to make this all happen.
 DbTwig is technology you can use to gain the same level of efficiency and security that AsterionDB embodies.